jclehner/nmrpflash/README.md

 to 0.9.14, install Npcap with "WinPcap Compatibility" enabled.

 Version 0.9.13 was the last version to support Windows XP.

+###### "nmrpflash cannot be opened because the developer cannot be verified." (macOS)

+Go to ` -> System Preferences -> Security & Privacy`.
+Under the `General` tab, there should be a text like "nmrpflash was blocked from use because it is not from an identified developer".
+Click the `Allow anyway` button next to it, and run `nmrpflash` again.

+If that doesn't work, try [this](https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unidentified-developer-mh40616/mac).

 ###### "No suitable network interfaces found."